QTM350/-ACCENTing-AWS_Transcribe-Accuracy-Code/README.md

 Our project's goal is to test the accuracy of Amazon Transcribe when converting speech-to –text.
 We did so by testing out five different accents.
 The countries of origin included the United States, United Kingdom, China, Spain, and India.
 We decided to only look at female voices in order to control for other variations.
 We tested various transcripts from various scripts, using Transcribe within Sagemaker.

-Our data analysis included using Levenshtein distances (LD) and a confi
+Our data analysis included using Levenshtein distances (LD) and a confidence review on Transcribe.

-Search or jump to…

-Pull requests
-Issues
-Marketplace
-Explore

-@Elayna01
-Learn Git and GitHub without any code!
-Using the Hello World guide, you’ll start a branch, write comments, and open a pull request.

-QTM350
-/
-ACCENTing-AWS_Transcribe-Accuracy-Code
-1
-0 0
-Code
-Issues
-Pull requests
-Actions
-Projects
-Wiki
-Security
-Insights
-ACCENTing-AWS_Transcribe-Accuracy-Code
-/

-README.md

-dence review on Transcribe.
 The LD was used to measure the difference between two sequences.
 This helps to determine the amount of single character edits between  two scripts.

 ## Transcribe code